nilehmann/diem/language/tools/move-cli/README.md

 $ move compile <dir_1> ... <dir_n>
 ```

-compiled modules will by default be stored in the `build` directory.
+Compiled modules will by default be stored in the `build` directory.
 You can
-change where the output bytecode is saved by passing the the optional
+change where the output bytecode is saved by passing the optional
 `--build-dir` flag:

 ```shell